 Locating and reading your meter

-Firstly locate you meter box, this should be a blue plastic lid close to the property boundary with the road.
+Firstly locate your meter box, this should have a blue plastic lid and be close to the property boundary with the road.
 Once located remove the blue lid with a suitable tool to uncover your water meter.

-Your meter will be a brass fitting with a grey plastic flap that covers the numbers.
+The display is covered with a grey plastic flap.
 The black numbers with a white background represents cubic meters (m3, 1000 litres or kiloliters), this is what you are invoiced on.
 The white numbers on the red background represent less than a cubic meter.

 Ascertaining if you have a water leak